Curing Lamps and Systems

 What is UV Curing?

+Originally developed and introduced in the 1960’s, UV Curing technology has streamlined and increased automation in many areas of the manufacturing sector.
 Unlike other technologies such as infrared curing, UV is considered a low temperature process and is therefore ideal for using on substrates that are unsuitable for use with heat producing products.

 As cure occurs via polymerisation rather than evaporation, processing times are dramatically improved without the need for drying ovens and large amounts of racking.
 This faster drying time also helps to reduce flaws and errors as well as improving consistency.